Tax guide

 Records to keep

-• Books of account
+• Books of account (whether maintained manually or in accounting software)

-• Bank statements
+• Bank statements covering all income and payment transactions

-• Advance tax challans
+• Advance tax challans for all four instalments

 Step-by-step checklist

-• Identify whether business and freelancer compliance roadmap affects AY 2026-27 filing, Tax Year 2026-27 compliance, or both.
+• Identify whether the business and freelancer compliance roadmap affects AY 2026-27 filing, Tax Year 2026-27 compliance, or both.

-• Read the official source and map the rule to your income head, taxpayer type, and dates.
+• Read the official source and map the applicable rule to your income head, taxpayer type, and relevant dates.

-• Collect source records, computation notes, challans, statements, and declarations before filing or payment.
+• Collect source records, computation notes, challans, statements, and declarations before filing or making a payment.

-• Check whether the position changes the ITR form, schedule, tax payment, TDS/TCS, or disclosure route.
+• Check whether the position changes the ITR form, schedule, tax payment route, TDS/TCS obligation, or disclosure requirement.

-• Preserve the final return, acknowledgement, e-verification proof, and supporting working papers.
+• Preserve the final return, acknowledgement, e-verification proof, and supporting working papers in one folder.

 Official sources